 Share why you care about voting.
 Positive peer pressure actually has an influence.
 Remind them to vote prior to election day and follow up on the day of any local or federal elections via phone calls, text and social media.

-ACTION STEP 3: DEMAND UNIVERSAL VOTER REGISTRATION (which just passed in OR & CA)
+ACTION STEP 3: DEMAND UNIVERSAL VOTER REGISTRATION (Such as recently passed in OR, CA, RI)

 Sign this Common Good petition

 Sign this USPIRG petition

 ACTION STEP 4: REINSTATE VOTING RIGHTS FOR EX-FELONS

 Across the country more than 6 million people aren't allowed to vote because of their past criminal records.
 See if your state reinstates felon voting rights

 ACTION STEP 5: START A CONVERSATION ABOUT MANDATORY VOTING